shackspace/augenkrebs/Readme.md

 ##Installation

 You need X, VLC (with freetype-related dependencies for subtitles), Python3 and Flask.
 Just start augenkrebs.py.
-(Systemd-service to follow).
+There's also a systemd service in the `install` directory (you might need to edit it, as documented in the file itself).

+augenkrebs is also in [AUR](https://aur.archlinux.org) as `augenkrebs-git`, pointing to the last version in the `master` branch.
+If you install via AUR, the systemd service is copied to `/usr/lib/systemd/system` and can be enabled with `systemctl enable augenkrebs.service`.

 ##Tools used
  * vlc